 These fears are inevitably transmitted into our pets’ diets, so much so that in recent years, there has been an exponential increase in demand for more natural and high-quality dog and cat food.
 Added to this demand is also the order of vegan or vegetarian consumers to be able to include their pets in the family diet.

-New pet food trends include ‘fresh’ in addition to dry (cooked or frozen) and fruit in the form of organic crisps with apples, blueberries and bananas for dogs.
-Finally, insect meal-based treats, such as chocolate-flavoured snacks made with farmed crickets, have also been appearing lately for nature lovers to overcome increasingly frequent allergies.
+New pet food trends include ‘fresh’ in addition to dry (cooked or frozen) fruit, such as organic crisps with apples, blueberries, and bananas for dogs.
+Finally, insect meal-based treats, such as chocolate-flavoured snacks made with farmed crickets, have also been appearing lately to help nature lovers overcome increasingly frequent allergies.

-The phenomenon shows no sign of abating: even beer, sweets, ice cream, and frozen food can be bought on the market.
-In particular, beer for dogs is an absolute must: in several foreign countries, such as the USA, Belgium, Brazil, and England, production is enjoying great success.
+The phenomenon shows no sign of abating: beer, sweets, ice cream, and frozen food are available on the market.
+Beer for dogs is an absolute must, and production is enjoying great success in several foreign countries, such as the USA, Belgium, Brazil, and England.

 This is because the evolution of pet humanisation has led to various products inspired by human recipes and gourmet proposals made with superfoods.